AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 }
 ```

-Templated functions are a bit magical when put in a header file.
+Templated function definitions are a bit magical when put in a header file.
 Even if they are used from multiple compilation units, the linker is smart enough
-to automatically remove duplicate definitions of these functions.
+to automatically remove duplicate definitions derived from these functions.
 Aka if you called `sum<int>` from two different compilation units,
 there will (typically) only be a single definition of `sum` for the `int` type parameter,
 even though both the compilation units had had their own copy created.